phpearth/conduct/conduct.md

 ### Disrespecting staff members

-Insults, not following the instructions and similar disrespecting of the group administrators and moderators result in a permanent ban.
+Insults, not following the instructions and similar disrespecting of the group administrators and moderators will result in a permanent ban.

 Blocking staff members makes communication with you impossible.
-We must be able to communicate with you to resolve issues, explain certain situation and give you further instruction about posts.
-In such cases the other staff members may ask you to remove the block, otherwise your membership ends in a permanent ban.
+We must be able to communicate with you to resolve issues, explain certain situations, and to give you further instruction about posts.
+In such cases, other staff members may ask you to remove the block, otherwise your membership ends in a permanent ban.

 ### Ban

-When banning (blocking/removing/revoking account membership), the following types are practiced:
+When banning (blocking/removing/revoking account membership), the following types of bans are practiced:

 * Kick

-  User account is only removed from the group and not blocked.
-They may return to the group anytime they choose.
+  A user account is only removed from the group and not blocked.
+They may return to the group at any time.

 * Temporary ban

-  User account is blocked from accessing the group for few days or weeks.
-When group staff member removes the user from the blocked list, they may return.
+  A user account is blocked from accessing the group for few days or weeks.
+  When a group staff member removes the user from the blocked list, the user may return.

 * Ban

-  User account is blocked from accessing the group for few months to about a year.
+  A user account is blocked from accessing the group for few months to about a year.

 ### Contact

-The project team maintains confidentiality with regard to the reporter of an incident.
-Wherever possible, we ask you to not disclose public information about the incident until we properly address the situation.
-This includes not posting on social media about the incident, until we have had an opportunity to ensure the safety of all involved.
+The project team maintains confidentiality with regards to the reporter of an incident.
+Wherever possible, we ask you to not disclose information about the incident publicly until we properly address the situation.
+This includes not posting on social media about the incident until we have had an opportunity to ensure the safety of all involved.
 Code of conduct violations may be reported by contacting the project team at `conduct AT php.earth`.